 Let’s also analyze the following story: a boy was the son of a middle-class man who worked for the government.
-His father demanded absolute obedience from his children and the family suffered due to his uncontrollable anger.
+His father demanded absolute obedience from his children, and the family suffered due to his uncontrollable anger.
 When this boy was three years old, he witnessed how his father brutally beat his mother because she replied to him.

 Before this child was born, three of his siblings had died of diphtheria, all before the age of three and all with a difference of a month.
 His mother, fearing she’d lose another son, kept her distance from this son and did not develop an attachment with him.
 His father, always drunk, complained a lot about how Jews and minorities were causing all the problems in the world.
 The boy grew up hating his father, but could not find a safe way to vent his emotions.

-He began to mistreat other children, to play violent war games, and to give hate speeches focused on Jews and other minorities.
+He began to mistreat other children, play violent war games, and give hate speeches focused on Jews and other minorities.
 This boy grew up and became a hateful man, who never got married or had a family of his own with whom he could share his emotions.
 Instead, he found a large audience to whom he was able to express his feelings of hate.
 He got to subdue an entire race with his hate and anger.
 That little boy grew up to be Adolf Hitler (Miller, 1983).

 As parents, we often ignore the influence our dysfunctional patterns have on future generations.
 If you are honest, you will remember that when some of these things happened to you when you were a child, you made a vow never to treat your children that same way.
-And now, sadly, you find yourself in stressful situations, repeating the same words and behaviors of your parents towards your own children.
+And now, sadly, you find yourself in stressful situations, repeating the same words and behaviors of your parents towards your children.

 Characteristics of a dysfunctional family

 There is no such thing as a dysfunctional family.
 However, if you see that your family has some characteristics and traits listed below, your family is likely dysfunctional in some areas.